Minobu, Minamikoma District, Yamanashi Prefecture, Japan

 It is made in Japan.
 High-quality fine Ukiyo-e works using traditional Japanese techniques.

 It’s easy to display in any wooden frame.
-Great for decor in any private or professional setting.
-It also makes a great gift for a friend or family member.
+It's great for decorating in any private or professional setting and makes an excellent gift for a friend or family member.

 You can buy these products on Amazon.com.